selevit/phpbb2telegram/README.md

-# PhpBB3 topic monitor via telegram
+# PhpBB 3 topic monitor via telegram

 Sends new messages from a phpbb topic to a telegram channel.
 Tested on phpbb3.